IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 !!!
     Then those who gladly received his word were baptized, and that day about three thousand souls were added to them.

-    - Acts 2:41 MEV
+    - Acts 2:41

 **The Ethiopian Eunuch (Acts 8:36-38):** On professing faith, he was baptized.

 !!!
     ​As they went on their way, they came to some water.
-And the eunuch said, “Look, here is water.
-What hinders me from being baptized?”   ​Philip said, “If you believe with all your heart, you may.”
-He answered, “I believe that Jesus Christ is the Son of God.”   ​And he commanded the chariot to halt.
+And the eunuch said, "Look, here is water.
+What hinders me from being baptized?"   ​Philip said, "If you believe with all your heart, you may."
+He answered, "I believe that Jesus Christ is the Son of God."   ​And he commanded the chariot to halt.
 Then both Philip and the eunuch went down into the water, and he baptized him.

-    - Acts 8:36-38 MEV
+    - Acts 8:36-38

 **Saul/Paul (Acts 9:1-18):** Having encountered Christ and received the Spirit through Ananias’ ministry, he was baptized at once.

 !!!
     Immediately something like scales fell from his eyes, and he could see again.
 And he rose up and was baptized.

-    - Acts 9:18 MEV
+    - Acts 9:18

 **Cornelius (Acts 10:44-48):** After the Spirit fell upon them, Peter commanded Baptism, showing the sacrament’s necessity even when God acts extraordinarily.

 !!!
-    47 “Can anyone forbid water for baptizing these, who have received the Holy Spirit as we have?”
+    47 "Can anyone forbid water for baptizing these, who have received the Holy Spirit as we have?"
 48 ​So he commanded them to be baptized in the name of the Lord. [...]

-    - Acts 10:47-48 MEV
+    - Acts 10:47-48

 **Lydia (Acts 16:14-15):** She believed, and she and her household were baptized.

 !!!
     14 ​A woman named Lydia, a seller of purple fabric of the city of Thyatira, who worshipped God, heard us.
 The Lord opened her heart to acknowledge what Paul said.
-15 ​When she and her household were baptized, she entreated us, saying, “If you have judged me to be faithful to the Lord, come to my house and remain there.”
+15 ​When she and her household were baptized, she entreated us, saying, "If you have judged me to be faithful to the Lord, come to my house and remain there."
 And she persuaded us.

-    - Acts 16:14-15 MEV
+    - Acts 16:14-15

 **Philippian Jailer (Acts 16:30-33):** He believed and was baptized with his household—at once.

 !!!
-    30 He then led them out and asked, “Sirs, what must I do to be saved?”   ​31 They said, “Believe in the Lord Jesus Christ, and you and your household will be saved.”
+    30 He then led them out and asked, "Sirs, what must I do to be saved?"   ​31 They said, "Believe in the Lord Jesus Christ, and you and your household will be saved."
 32 ​And they spoke the word of the Lord to him and to all who were in his household.
 33 ​In that hour of the night he took them and washed their wounds.
 And immediately he and his entire household were baptized.

-    - Acts 16:30-33 MEV
+    - Acts 16:30-33

 ## Delayed / Missed Baptism